A Scrap of Bread: Plot

-The two friends, Mohsen and Fathi, live together in a hotel, and they both do not work.
-Mohsen falls in love with Samia and shares the same feelings.
+Two friends, Mohsen and Fathi, live together in a hotel; both do not work.
+Mohsen and Samia fall in love with each other.
 Mohsen finally finds a job opportunity at Samia's father's farm, but the only condition for this job is that the employee must be married.
 Mohsen is forced to lie in order to get the job, so Fathi wears women clothes and goes with Mohsen to the farm as Mohsen's wife, and events escalate.